bdunko/Charon-s-Obol/notes/Obol/Planning.md

 **Charon's Obol Release**
+- [ ] Daily goals:
+	- [ ] Do at least a single lesson of Building Blocks.
+	- [ ] Create at least a single sound effect in Ableton.
 - [ ] **When I feel like it during this trying time**
 	- [ ] Death sequence.
 		- [ ] Computer voice.
 "Your soul is mine"